Fonta1n3/FullyNoded/Readme.md

 - Add *mainnet*, *testnet*, and / or *regtest net* at your convenience.
 You can run all three and connect to all three.

-## bitcoin.conf settings
+## Bitcoin Core settings
-- Here is an example bitcoin.conf file best suited for Fully Noded:
+- Here is an example `bitcoin.conf` file best suited for Fully Noded:

 ```
 #forces your node to accept rpc commands